DELVE-DEEP Survey: The Faint Satellite System of NGC 55: Introduction

 As part of the DEEP component of the DECam Local Volume Exploration (DELVE-DEEP; \citealt{Drlica-Wagner2021, Drlica-Wagner_2022}) survey, we perform a comprehensive dwarf satellite search around NGC~55, a barred spiral galaxy located at $\sim$2.1 Mpc, with a mass and morphology similar to the LMC (\citealt{de_Vaucoleurs_1991}; \citealt{Dalcanton_2009}; \citealt{Westmeier_2013}).
 NGC~55 is considered to be a member of the Sculptor Group, but given the weak gravitational bound of the Group \citep{Jerjen1998,Karachentsev_2003} and the low tidal index\footnote{The tidal index, $\Theta_5$, is a measure of the cumulative gravitational influence of a galaxy's five most significant neighbors (see \citealt{Karachentsev2013} for definition).} of NGC 55 ($\Theta_5 = 0.1$; \citealt{Karachentsev2013}), it is likely to only be loosely bound to this group.
-Within its local environment, NGC~55 has several nearby neighbors: NGC~300 ($D_{proj} \sim 278.2$~kpc) and two dwarf spheroidal (dSph) galaxies, ESO~410-005 ($D_{proj} \sim 244.8$~kpc) and ESO~294-010 ($D_{proj} \sim 120.8$~kpc).
+Within its local environment, NGC~55 has several nearby neighbors: NGC~300 ($D_{\text{proj}} \sim 278.2$~kpc) and two dwarf spheroidal (dSph) galaxies, ESO~410-005 ($D_{\text{proj}} \sim 244.8$~kpc) and ESO~294-010 ($D_{\text{proj}} \sim 120.8$~kpc).
 The latter of these dSphs is located at the edge of the virial radius of NGC~55 (see Table \ref{table:table1}) and is a likely satellite companion, judging by its tip of the red-giant-branch (TRGB) distance and radial velocity ($D = 2.0$ Mpc; $v_r = 117$ km/s; \citealt{McConnachie2012}).

-Using the high-resolution, dark-matter-only \textit{Caterpillar} suite of simulations \citep{Griffen_2016}, \citet{Dooley2017b} predicts that an LMC-mass host like NGC~55 should host a total of 2-6 satellite galaxies with $M_V \le -7$.
+Using the high-resolution, dark-matter-only \textit{Caterpillar} suite of simulations \citep{Griffen_2016} and stellar mass-halo mass relation of \citet{Garrison-Kimmel_2017}, \citet{Dooley2017b} predicts that an LMC-mass host like NGC~55 should host a total of 2-6 satellite galaxies with $M_V \le -7$.
 In addition to ESO 294-010 ($M_V \sim -11.3$; \citealt{Karachentsev_2002}), a second, more diffuse dwarf satellite of NGC 55, NGC~55-dw1 ($M_V \sim -8.0$), was recently identified using Dark Energy Survey (DES) Year 6 and DELVE-DEEP data and presented in \citet{McNanna2024}.
 Taking these known dwarfs into account, the predictions of \citet{Dooley2017b} suggest that there should be 0-4 remaining dwarfs detectable within our data.
 The basic properties of NGC~55 and its two known satellites are listed in Table~\ref{table:table1}.